 - To continue to offer a broad and balanced curriculum, based on the school ethos of excellence and enjoyment

-Maximise and develop the use of ICT to enhance learning opportunities for all, following barefoot training
+- Maximise and develop the use of ICT to enhance learning opportunities for all across the curriculum.

 - Develop pupils’ ability to assess and manage risk appropriately and keep themselves safe – Year 5 Hazard Alley trip , Childline & NSPCC sessions, Y6 fire station trip, Y4 & Y6 residential trips

 - Continue to identify and immediately tackle incidents of bullying and harassment- whole staff training, continue to develop buddying system for Reception pupils, review language used around behaviour, teaching appropriate play to targeted children

 - Continue embed SEND reforms – staff updated, governors updated, Sendco monitoring to focus on teacher accountability

 - Maximise the use of all buildings & grounds to provide safe and exciting learning experiences- continually review and improve the learning environment in line with available funds and agreed priorities

-Embed new assessment criteria in all subjects – staff familiarised with criteria assessment, moderate initial assessments in house , moderate across town and county
+- Embed assessment criteria in all subjects – staff familiarised with criteria assessment, moderate initial assessments in house, moderate across town and county.

-Continue to improve the quality of the PE and sport activities we offer pupils, staff training and after-school clubs.
+- Continue to improve the quality of the PE and sport activities we offer pupils, staff training and after-school clubs.
 To raise profile of PE in the school with children, staff and parents.

-Maintain the improvements to the website and continue to promote the school to ensure all year groups are full.
+- Maintain the improvements to the website and continue to promote the school to ensure all year groups are full.